mdroste/stata-regressby/README.md

 - [ ] Finish off this readme.md and the help file
 - [ ] Finish benchmarking
 - [ ] Provide script to validate results / example datasets
+- [ ] Add support for frequency weights

 Porting this program into a compiled C plugin for Stata would yield a significant increase in performance; I have no plans to do that in the near future.